Key Takeaways

 Pregnancy constipation affects up to 40% of expectant mothers due to progesterone's muscle-relaxing effects on intestinal walls.
 The best probiotic for pregnancy addresses this by supporting beneficial bacteria that produce short-chain fatty acids, which support healthy bowel movements and improve stool consistency.

-For more targeted advice on managing digestive discomfort, you may want to read about the probiotic for bloating and how it can help alleviate common pregnancy symptoms.
+For more targeted advice on managing digestive discomfort, you may want to read about the probiotic for bloating and how they may support common pregnancy-related digestive concerns.

 Vaginal Health and Lower Infection Risk: Evidence and Realism

-Pregnancy alters vaginal pH and bacterial composition, potentially increasing susceptibility to bacterial vaginosis and urinary tract infections.
+Pregnancy alters vaginal pH and bacterial composition, which may influence overall vaginal wellness.
 Lactobacillus strains in the best probiotic for pregnancy help maintain the acidic environment that naturally supports healthy bacterial balance.

 If you're seeking a broader range of daily essentials to support your immunity and overall wellness during pregnancy, consider exploring daily essentials to support your immunity.